maxim-zgardan/saga-choreography/README.md

 Now let's consider the below functions in each microservice when a customer places an order:
 1. createOrder() - Oder microservice
 2. procressPayment() - Payment microservice
-3. updateStock() - Stock microservice
+3. updateInventory() - Inventory microservice
 4. deliverOrder() - Delivery Microservice
    When a customer places an order and doOrder(), doPayment() methods succeed and updateStock() method fails then the system will have a wrong inventoryDto information.
 And the customer won't get her order deliver.